Incorporating Nuclear Quantum Effects in Molecular Dynamics with a Constrained Minimized Energy Surface: Abstract

 \section{Abstract}

-The accurate incorporation of nuclear quantum effects in large-scale molecular dynamics simulations remains a significant challenge.
-Here, we develop a new formulation of the equations of motion for molecular dynamics that utilizes an effective energy surface obtained from a constrained energy minimization with given quantum nuclear expectation positions, thus enabling the incorporation of nuclear quantum effects in molecular dynamics simulations.
-With a series of model systems, we demonstrate that this new approach is significantly more accurate in describing vibrations than classical molecular dynamics and can also accurately describe tunneling, which classical molecular dynamics is unable to do.
-It is comparable to or more accurate than centroid molecular dynamics and ring-polymer molecular dynamics.
-Through a combination with constrained nuclear electronic orbital density functional theory, this new approach is promising for practical molecular simulations with nuclear quantum effects incorporated.
+The accurate incorporation of nuclear quantum effects in large-scale molecular dynamics (MD) simulations remains a significant challenge.
+Recently, we combined constrained nuclear-electronic orbital (CNEO) theory with classical MD and obtained a new approach (CNEO-MD) that can accurately and efficiently incorporate nuclear quantum effects into classical simulations.
+In this Letter, we provide the theoretical foundation for CNEO-MD by developing an alternative formulation of the equations of motion for MD.
+In this new formulation, the expectation values of quantum nuclear positions evolve classically on an effective energy surface that is obtained from a constrained energy minimization procedure when solving for the quantum nuclear wave function, thus enabling the incorporation of nuclear quantum effects in classical MD simulations.
+For comparison with other existing approaches, we examined a series of model systems and found that this new MD approach is significantly more accurate than the conventional way of performing classical MD, and it also generally outperforms centroid MD and ring-polymer MD in describing vibrations in these model systems.

-Nuclear quantum effects (NQEs) \cite{Markland181} have a great impact on the structural, thermodynamical, and kinetic properties of a wide range of chemical and biological systems \cite{Pereyaslavets188878}.
-They usually include zero-point and tunneling effects and are significant when light nuclei, such as hydrogen, are present.
+Nuclear quantum effects (NQEs) \cite{Markland181} have a great impact on the structural, thermodynamical, and kinetic properties of a wide range of chemical and biological systems. \cite{Pereyaslavets188878} They usually include zero-point and tunneling effects and are significant when light nuclei, such as hydrogen, are present.
 The accurate incorporation of NQEs in molecular simulations is important for understanding many fundamental properties but remains a significant challenge for large-scale molecular simulations.
-For example, the anomalous properties of water are closely related to the NQEs of the complex hydrogen bond network \cite{Nilsson158998, Ceriotti167529} and thus cannot be fully explained with classical molecular dynamics (MD) without an accurate inclusion of NQEs \cite{Zhang21236001}.
+For example, the anomalous properties of water are closely related to the NQEs of the complex hydrogen bond network \cite{Nilsson158998, Ceriotti167529} and thus cannot be fully explained with conventional classical molecular dynamics (MD) without an accurate inclusion of NQEs. \cite{Zhang21236001}